andrew-weisman/candle_wrappers/repository_organization.md

 *References:* NA

     │   │   └── mnist_mlp.py

+*Description:* Sample model script that trains a simple deep neural network on the MNIST dataset
+*Referenced by:* `commands/submit-job/model_wrapper.sh`
+*References:* NA

     │   ├── bayesian

 *DIRECTORY:* Contains an example model script and input file for a Bayesian search